The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

 Arguably, the driving criterion for obtaining accurate lensing measurements is the surface number density of background, potentially lensed, sources, lying far behind the foreground massive cluster.
 With observations with integration time of $\sim$ 30 minutes at an 8-metre class telescope, source densities as high as $n_{\rm bg} \simeq 20\, {\rm arcmin}^{-2}$ \citep[eg][]{hsc_med+al18b} can be obtained.
-Hence, the lensing signal from regions up to $\sim 2-3~\text{Mpc}$ can be recovered with a signal-to-noise ratio of $\sim5-10$ \citep{wtg_III_14,ok+sm16,ume+al16b}.
+Hence, the lensing signal from regions up to $\sim 2-3~\text{Mpc}$ can be recovered with an S/N$\sim5-10$ \citep{wtg_III_14,ok+sm16,ume+al16b}.
 For comparison, {\it Euclid} space-borne imaging should routinely yield densities $n_{\rm bg}\simeq 30\, {\rm arcmin}^{-2} $.
-With CFHT and similar telescopes, reaching the same depth is more difficult and most often lensing data deliver $n_{\rm bg}\sim9-15\, {\rm arcmin}^{-2}$, (with a 30-60 minute-long integration time).
+With CFHT and similar telescopes, reaching the same depth is more difficult and most often lensing data deliver $n_{\rm bg}\sim9-15\, {\rm arcmin}^{-2}$, (with a 30-60 minute integration time).
 This is particularly true for CFIS.
 Shallower surveys like KiDS or DES do not exceed $n_{\rm bg} \sim8\, {\rm arcmin}^{-2}$.
 The point spread function represents an additional problem for ground-based observations, as an increase in the number of blended sources reduces the number of galaxies that can be used for WL.
-As shown in Fig.~\ref{fig:lens1}, deep observations corresponding to the best images ($t>30 $ min on Subaru) and observations of intermediate depth ($30>t>10$ min on Subaru-equivalent telescopes\footnote{For other telescopes, the equivalent exposure time is rescaled by the square of the primary dish diameters to account for differences in telescopes' sensitivity.}) should enable individual mass measurements to 33\% accuracy or better for most Tier-1 and all Tier-2 clusters.
-The shallower data ($t<10$ min on Subaru-equivalent) will not permit such mass determinations on individual clusters and one would have to resort to stacking techniques in order to put constraints on the lowest mass end ($M_{500}\lesssim 3\times 10^{14}\,\msol$) of Tier-1 clusters.
+As shown in Fig.~\ref{fig:lens1}, deep observations corresponding to the best images ($t>30 $ min on Subaru) and observations of intermediate depth ($30>t>10$ min on Subaru-equivalent telescopes\footnote{For other telescopes, the equivalent exposure time is rescaled by the square of the primary dish diameters to account for differences in telescope sensitivity levels.}) should enable individual mass measurements of 33\% accuracy or better for most Tier-1 and all Tier-2 clusters.
+The shallower data ($t<10$ min on Subaru-equivalent) will not permit such mass determinations on individual clusters, so one would have to resort to stacking techniques in order to put constraints on the lowest mass end ($M_{500}\lesssim 3\times 10^{14}\,\msol$) of Tier-1 clusters.